Kung Fu (2021 TV series): Development

 In September 2017, it was reported that Greg Berlanti and Wendy Mericle were developing a female-led reboot of the series for Fox.
 In October 2018, it was announced that Sleepy Hollow executive producer Albert Kim was redeveloping the series and that Fox had given the project a put pilot commitment.
 In November 2019, it was announced that the reboot had moved to The CW – which is home to the majority of the Arrowverse shows, all of which are produced by Berlanti – and would be written by Christina M. Kim and Martin Gero.
 The series received a pilot order by the network.
 It was announced on May 12, 2020, that The CW had given Kung Fu a series order; a poster featuring Liang and social media accounts was set up the same day.

-This is the third attempt of a Kung Fu reboot.
+This was the third attempt of a Kung Fu reboot.
 According to PrimeTimer, "two different incarnations of this project have been set up in recent years at Fox, both featuring a female protagonist.
 Mega producers Berlanti Productions and Warner Bros.
 Television were behind both projects, but neither went to pilot."
 The first reboot attempt had a main character named Lucy Chang, a Buddhist monk and kung fu master who traveled through America in the 1950s in search of the man who stole her child years before.
 The second reboot attempt was about a young Chinese-American woman who inherits her father's kung fu studio, only to find out it's a secret center dedicated to helping members of the Chinatown community who have nowhere else to turn.

 On May 3, 2021, The CW renewed the series for a second season.
 On March 22, 2022, The CW renewed the series for a third season.
+Kung Fu was canceled on May 11, 2023, after three seasons.
+Producers Warner Bros.
+Television had attempted to shop the show to other outlets in anticipation of the cancellation, but were unsuccessful.